Glurge: A little girl gives her parent a gold-wrapped box filled with kisses, then dies.

 Paul took it and shook it gently, but it was very light and nothing rattled inside.
 The tape all over the box made it hard to unwrap and his frustration and impatience once again spilled over.
 He ripped it open, but when he looked inside, there was nothing there.
 With his temper no longer in check, he said sharply "Christina!
 Don't you know you should put something in a box before you wrap it up as a gift?"

 Tears were streaming down her little face as she said, "But Daddy, I did put something in it.
 I blew kisses into it!
 It's full of love just for you!"

-The details of the online version (which is a restatement of the Fishback Powers story by someone who had either read the tale in her book or heard it from either of the Powers during their ministries) shift from telling to telling: the child's age is variously given as four or five years, and the parent can be either the mother or the father.
+The details of the online version (which is a restatement of the Powers story by someone who had either read the tale in her book or heard it from either of the Powers during their ministries) shift from telling to telling: the child's age is variously given as four or five years, and the parent can be either the mother or the father.
 It also adds the heart-wrenching element of the little girl's subsequent death and the father's seeking solace during difficult times by opening the box and taking one of the imaginary kisses from it.
-Our earliest sighting of it dates to December 2000.
-That version included the following coda, leading us to believe its unknown Internet author wanted to position it as a religious piece stressing God's unconditional love.
+Our earliest collected online version of this piece dates to December 2000 and includes the following coda, leading us to believe its unknown Internet author wanted to position it as a religious piece stressing God's unconditional love: